isomerpages/moe-sembawangsec/_announcement/SMB HOME BASED LEARNING.md

 permalink: /home-based-learning/
 description: ""
 ---
 Dear Students and Parents/Guardians,

-Sembawang Secondary is committed to provide all students with quality learning experiences during Home-Based Learning (HBL) between 19 and 28 May 2021.
+Sembawang Secondary is committed to provide all students with quality learning experiences during Home-Based Learning (HBL).

-Please follow your time-table accordingly:
+Please follow your class time-table accordingly during HBL.

-*   19 - 21 May 2021 (Odd Week Time-table)

-*   24 - 28 May 2021 (Even Week Time-table)

 Have **screen-time breaks** during scheduled recess/ lunch break specified in your time-table.